gabrielmulligan/fishersirisdataset/README.md

 In this case, Fisher wished to investigate if the species of an Iris flower could be identified by examining its petal and sepal length and width.

 ## The Data
 The data was collected by Fisher’s colleague, Edgar Anderson, in order to quantify the scientific variation of Iris flowers of three related species.
-Two of the three species (setosa and versicolor) were collected in the Gaspé Peninsula in Quebec, Canada
+Two of the three species (setosa and versicolor) were collected in the Gaspé Peninsula in Quebec, Canada:-
 >all from the same pasture, and picked on the same day and measured at the same time by the same person with the same apparatus <sup>[Reference 1](https://link.springer.com/chapter/10.1007/978-1-4612-5098-2_2)</sup>.

 The data set consists of fifty samples from each of three species of Iris (setosa, versicolor and virginica).
 Four features were measured (in cm) from each sample:-